Advanced Stats in College Football: What They Are, Where to Find Them

 What About Over/Unders?

-I’m a much bigger fan of betting unders in college football — just recondition yourself to love great punts, three consecutive running plays that go for 11 yards and turnovers in the red zone, and you will too.
+I’m a big fan of betting unders in college football.
+You just need to recondition yourself to love great punts, three consecutive running plays that go for 11 yards and turnovers in the red zone, and you will too.

 There are ways to find value on overs and unders using pace metrics.

 Plays per minute: How quickly are teams getting to the line to snap the ball?
-More plays, more possessions, more points.
+More plays and more possessions mean more points.
 CFBAnalytics has some other good tempo measures, like possessions per game and plays per possession.

 Adjusted Pace: How fast a team plays, adjusted for how often it runs or passes.
-Naturally, if you throw a lot, you’ll run more plays since the clock will stop on incompletions.
-You can find this in Connelly’s Google Doc.
+Naturally, if you throw a lot, you’ll run more plays since the clock stops on incompletions.

-Standard Down run rate: When betting unders, I like teams that run the ball when you’d expect them to.
+Standard Down run rate: How often a team runs the ball when you’d expect them to.
+When betting unders, I like teams that run the ball.
 It keeps the clock moving.

 Conversely, there are certain defenses that teams like to pass against on first down.
-For whatever reason, teams never run on Michigan State on standard downs (130 of 130 FBS teams).
-Teams love to run against Bowling Green, however (first of 130).
+Teams never ran on Michigan State on standard downs (130 of 130 FBS teams) last season.
+Teams love to run against Bowling Green, however (second of 130).

 In Conclusion …